seeddisperser/standard-toolkit/packages/map-toolkit/src/deckgl/base-map/map-mode-provider/README.md

 The provider automatically cleans up:
 - Pending authorization requests when modes change
-- Timeout timers when the provider unmounts
 - Stale authorization requests

 ### Default Mode

 The `default` mode is special:
 - It's always ownerless
-- Anyone can switch to it at any time
+- Only the current mode owner can switch to it without authorization
+- Non-owners must request authorization to switch to default mode
-- Use it as a "neutral" state that's always accessible
+- Use it as a "neutral" state that mode owners can return to

 ## Examples